The-AI-Alliance/open-trusted-data-initiative/docs/catalog.markdown

 We plan to provide an integrated search and browsing feature, to make it easier to select the datasets for your particular needs.

+Here is the current list of datasets.

 | **Organization** | **Kind** | **Dataset URL** |
 | :--------------- | :------- | :-------------- |
 | [Pleias](https://pleias.fr){:target="pleias"} | _Toxic Commons_, _Finance Commons_, _Bad Data Toolbox_, _Cultural Heritage Collection_ | [Hugging Face](https://huggingface.co/collections/PleIAs){:target="pleias-hf"} |
 | [AI Alliance](https://thealliance.ai){:target="aia"} | SemiKong | [Hugging Face](https://huggingface.co/collections/aialliance/open-trusted-data-coming-soon-66d21b3cb66342762fb6108e){:target="aia-hf"} |

+To expand this catalog, we not only [welcome contributions], but we plan to seek out qualified datasets leveraging other sources of information about them, such as the [Data Provenance Initiative](https://www.dataprovenance.org/), [Hugging Face](https://huggingface.co/?activityType=update-dataset), and others (TBD).